Ardez: Languages

 The majority of the population speak the Vallader dialect of Romansh.
 Romansh is taught in the village school and spoken in the municipality.
 Until 1900 the municipality was nearly Romansh only (1880 94%, 1900 94%).
 The majority dropped throughout the 20th Century (1941 84%, 1980 83%).
 The modern situation with languages is given in the following table:

 Heritage sites of national significance

-The Chasté (a prehistoric site, a medieval fortress and a church) and the Doppelwohnhaus (Double-house) with barn are listed as Swiss heritage sites of national significance.
+The Chastè ("castle"; a prehistoric site, a medieval fortress and a church) and the Chasa dubla (Double-house) with barn are listed as Swiss heritage sites of national significance.

 The Chastè site includes settlements from the late Bronze Age (Melauner culture) into the early Iron Age (Fritzens-Sanzeno culture) as well as some finds from the Roman Empire.